AviatrixSystems/terraform-modules/regression-testbed/modules/testbed-vpcs/README.md

 Public key to create a new key pair for the controller.

+- **pub_hostnum**

+Number to be used for public ubuntu instance private ip host part.
+Must be a whole number that can be represented as a binary integer.

-- **host**
+- **pri_hostnum**

-Number to be used for ubuntu instsance private ip host part.
+Number to be used for private ubuntu instance private ip host part.
 Must be a whole number that can be represented as a binary integer.

 - **vpc_cidr**